ucsc/site-slugstrong/support-for-students/frequently-asked-questions.md

 **Where in Santa Cruz County can I be COVID-19 tested?**

-There are several locations in the county that are doing COVID-19 Testing.
-The County’s Health Services Agency has a[ Testing Locator](https://www.santacruzhealth.org/HSAHome/HSADivisions/PublicHealth/CommunicableDiseaseControl/CoronavirusHome/SAVELivesSantaCruzCounty/GetTested.aspx) that provides a map showing testing locations and provides address, hours of service, and contact information.
+In addition to the [on-campus testing locations](https://healthcenter.ucsc.edu/services/covid19.html), there are several locations in the county that offer COVID-19 Testing.
+The County’s Health Services Agency has a[Testing Locator](https://www.santacruzhealth.org/HSAHome/HSADivisions/PublicHealth/CommunicableDiseaseControl/CoronavirusHome/SAVELivesSantaCruzCounty/GetTested.aspx) that provides a map showing testing locations with address, hours of service, and contact information.